-I know, at home you are used to go one supermarket to get all your groceries from meat and bread to vegetables and yogurt.
-Well Cuba is a little different: Fresh fruits and vegetables you can only find on farmers markets or buy from street vendors, not in supermarkets.
+I know, at home you are used to going one supermarket to get all your groceries from meat and bread to vegetables and yogurt.
+Well, Cuba is a little different: Fresh fruits and vegetables you can only find on farmers markets or buy from street vendors, not in supermarkets.
 But they are fresh and locally cultivated and yes, mostly organic!

 Try mangos and avocados in Summer and Tomatoes and Mamey during Winter.

 Cubans love to eat and to eat a lot.
 So an important criteria for a good restaurant from a local point of view is that the portions are big.
 It is perfectly normal to ask for a doggy bag to the rest of the food back home.

 First of all, there are state-owned restaurants.
 They can vary a lot in terms of price and quality of food and service.

 Paladares are restaurants owned and run by private persons.
 Now the main restaurants and the high-quality ones are private.
 Thanks to those places the Cuban food gained his former variety again, also the decoration and presentation of the places and dishes are usually more special.
 Normally better chefs work in a Paladar.

 Of course, there are bad ones as well.Cafeterias